statefulj/statefulj/framework.md

 ### <a name="instantiate-stateful-factory"></a> Instantiate the Stateful Factory

-The *Stateful Factory* will inspect the [StateControllers](#define-your-controller) and construct the associated StatefulJ Framework.
-In order for the Stateful Factory to discover the StateControllers, you must ensure that you have correctly defined your [Spring Component Scans](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html#beans-scanning-autodetection) to include the StateController's package.
+The *Stateful Factory* will inspect the [StateControllers](#define-your-controller), bind with with *Endpoint Providers* and construct the *State Model*.
+In order for the Stateful Factory to discover the [StateControllers](#define-your-controller), you must ensure that you have correctly defined your [Spring Component Scans](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html#beans-scanning-autodetection) to include the StateController's package.

 #### XML Configuration